beamform/pacmap-rs-example/README.md

 are configured per platform in the Cargo.toml:

 - macOS: Accelerate Framework
-- Windows: Intel MKL
+- Windows: system provided Intel MKL
-- Linux: OpenBLAS
+- Linux: system provided OpenBLAS

 To use a different backend, modify `Cargo.toml` and change the pacmap dependency to specify your preferred backend.
 Available features are: